 But in the rugged areas where Bible translators live and work, missionary pilots must use airstrips that are often nothing more than grass patches cut into a mountainside, with no control tower, no instrument landing systems, no runway markings or lights.
 Missionary mechanics face their own difficulties: limited maintenance facilities, parts supply issues, aircraft repairs in the field.
 How do pilots and mechanics prepare to operate in such challenging conditions?
 The answer is specialized training—the kind that JAARS has been doing for 70 years now.

 In North Carolina, our airfield includes a mix of runways—long, short, paved and grass surfaces, plus a strip with built-in slope—that allow for varied training scenarios.
 Our Redbird FMX full-motion, full-visual simulator provides a cost-saving method to teach procedures and practice instrument flying without risk.
 And our veteran instructors—all with more than 20 years of overseas service—lend credibility and experience to the instruction.

-Twice a year, JAARS offers a 16-week pre-field orientation (PFO) that prepares pilots and mechanics to fly and maintain aircraft in the most challenging locations.
+Annually, JAARS offers a 16-week pre-field orientation (PFO) that prepares pilots and mechanics to fly and maintain aircraft in the most challenging locations.
 During this intense training, instructors work with trainees to increase their competence and instill good judgement, attention to detail, and understanding of risk management.
 A final training week in the nearby Blue Ridge Mountains enables students to practice flying in terrain similar to what they will encounter overseas.

 We also provide recurrent training for pilots and mechanics who are serving overseas and need to maintain their qualifications—since technology, equipment, and best practices continually evolve.